Ana Gomes: Political positions and controversy

+Defamation law suits

+Mário Ferreira vs. Ana Gomes 2019

+In April 2019 Gomes referred on Twitter to the CEO of Douro Azul, Mário Ferreira, as a "crook" in connection with the shipyard case in Viana do Castelo.
+This case involved allegations of irregularities and corruption in the shipyard industry, which attracted significant media attention and public scrutiny.

+Gomes derogatory remarks about Ferreira led to a legal dispute.
+A court in Porto ultimately ruled in favor of the CEO and found Gomes guilty of defamation and insulting behavior.
+As a result, she was ordered to pay an indemnity of EUR 10,000 in damages to the CEO as compensation for the harm caused by her statements.

+Mário Ferreira vs. Ana Gomes 2024

+In January 2024, Gomes faced trial at the Bolhão Court in Porto, in a case involving allegations of aggravated defamation against entrepreneur Mário Ferreira.

+This marked the fourth legal proceeding initiated by Mário Ferreira against Ana Gomes.
+The charges stem, once again, from statements made by Gomes X (formerly Twitter) in March 2021, following a report by Expresso detailing Mário Ferreira's investments, including private aviation.
+This occurred just one month after an OMNI aircraft, purportedly returning to Portugal, was intercepted in Brazil with over 500 kilograms of drugs on board.

+In one of her online posts, Ana Gomes wrote: How interesting!
+Thanks to Expresso, we discover that the multifaceted shipowner Mário Ferreira is now investing not only in Media Capital/TVI but also in another struggling profit business: private aviation...
+Will he be flying to Brazil, following the OMNI's footsteps?During the trial, Gomes emphasized that her intention had been solely to highlight the lack of control at national aerodromes, where various irregularities are known to occur, while at the same accusing Mário Ferreira of being a straw man for foreign investors engaged in money laundering.

+Gomes ended up being accquited from her charges she was facing from Mário Ferreira.

 Personal life

 Ana Gomes civilly married a colleague of the Faculty of Law of the University of Lisbon, António Monteiro Cardoso (whom she called "Toné") on 20 May 1974, shortly after the Carnation Revolution, in a register office in Alcântara, Lisbon.
 The couple then had lunch in a nearby restaurant, Galão, with their parents, the groom's sister, and the best man, António Luís Cotrim.
 According to Gomes, the whole affair was brief and there was not even a picture taken of the event ("we did not care for such bourgeois vices"), as the couple were then busy actively engaged with political work with MRPP party as the country was transitioning to democracy.
 The marriage was happy and produced one daughter, Joana, but was ultimately broken off about one year later.

 She later married fellow diplomat António Franco in 1994, whom she had met in 1983 while working for President António Ramalho Eanes.
 Franco died in 2020.